run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/cluster.md

 === "Airgapped"
     Perform the cluster installation instructions explained [here](../../../cluster-setup/cluster-install/#step-3-install-runai).

-    When copying the helm command for installation, you will need to use the pre-provided installation file instead of using helm repositories.
+    On the second tab of the cluster wizard, when copying the helm command for installation, you will need to use the pre-provided installation file instead of using helm repositories.
 As such:

     * Do not add the helm repository and do not run `helm repo update`.
     * Instead, edit the `helm upgrade` command.